 Hesston

-With endless combinations of routes and 36 miles of single track trails, the Allegrippis Trails at Raystown Lake are perfect for outdoor enthusiasts of all hiking levels.
-Adventure lovers will enjoy a challenging trek with stunning views of Raystown Lake and local wildlife.
-At nearby Trough Creek State Park, be sure to hike your way to Balanced Rock, a boulder that has hung on the side of a cliff for thousands of years — and Rainbow Falls, a waterfall along the footpath leading to Balanced Rock.
+Designed by mountain bikers and built by the International Mountain Bicycling Association, the stacked loops and 36 miles of single track trails that form Allegrippis Trails Info at Raystown Lake is a mountain bikers paradise!
+The almost endless combination of routes range from easy to moderate to most difficult and designed for outdoor enthusiasts of all biking levels.
+Be sure to take in the stunning views of Raystown Lake and local wildlife along the ride.
+At nearby Trough Creek State Park, park your bike and pull on some hiking boots to trek to Balanced Rock, a boulder that has hung on the side of a cliff for thousands of years — and Rainbow Falls, a waterfall along the footpath leading to Balanced Rock.

 Weatherly

 The varied trail surfaces and beautiful surroundings are what make the unique D&H Rail Trail a treat for any outdoor enthusiast.
-This 38-mile pathway stands in place of the historic Delaware and Hudson railroad, a small but vital rail line during the 1800s.
-The multi-use trail runs for several miles along the Lackawanna River and alternates between tree-lined sections and open stretches.
+This 38-mile pathway traces the route of the former, historic Delaware and Hudson railroad, a small but vital rail line during the 1800s.
+The multi-use trail runs for several miles along the Lackawanna River and alternates between tree-lined sections and open stretches with vestiges of the region’s coal-mining heritage.

 7. Heritage Rail Trail County Park